 Harrogate Borough Council is currently responsible for Valley GardensScarborough Borough Council is currently responsible for Peasholm ParkIn a situation where leaving things as they are never appears among current Government thinking, the planned change is possibly the least controversial and least disruptive of two controversial proposals put forward.
 The unitary authority is the same area as the existing North Yorkshire County Council, which already has responsibility for roads, education and libraries, and the City of York is retained as a separate unitary authority.

 The move will mean services such as parks, museums, leisure facilities, bins and recycling, car parks, housing and property, planning, licensing and council tax collection going from local district to county level and, for example, a park in Harrogate would be competing for budget and maintenance with a park in Scarborough.

-Parliamentary approval still has to be sought following the ministerial announcement, but the Government timetable is for elections for the new authorities next May.
+Parliamentary approval still has to be sought following the ministerial announcement (as at July 2021), but the Government timetable is for elections for the new authorities next May.